FHICT-Ordio/general/Portfolio/IP/Research/Dependability Research.md

 <br><br>

 ## Summary
 This research looks into the dependability of the platform I developed named "Ordio".
 To determine this, I looked into the difficulty of implementing the platform into applications by external developers using only publically accessible documentation.
+An implementation of the platform was made to test this by [Jeffrey Derksen](https://github.com/jeffrey-fontys).
+The final proof of concept application can be found [here](https://robinvanhoof.tech) and the code of this proof of concept can be found [here](https://github.com/FHICT-Ordio/ordio-frontend-poc).

 <br>